 Guidelines for All Web Pages

 - Materials and information created and posted on Middlebury College Web sites are the intellectual property of institutional, departmental, or individual information providers.
-These providers must comply with copyright and fair use laws such as the Digital Millennium Copyright Act of 1998 and all relevant College policies, including those governing use of computing resources, nondiscrimination, harassment, use of College facilities and services for commercial purposes, and student and employee conduct.
+These providers must comply with copyright and fair use laws such as the Digital Millennium Copyright Act of 1998 and all relevant College policies, including those governing use of computing resources, nondiscrimination, harassment, data classification, use of College facilities and services for commercial purposes, and student and employee conduct.

 - Any use of Middlebury College’s Web sites for illegal or inappropriate activities or harassment is prohibited.
 Illegal activities shall be defined as a violation of local, state, and/or federal laws.
 Inappropriate use shall be defined as a violation of the intended use of the College’s computing resources and policies, and/or the purpose and goals of the College Web site.
 Harassment is defined and addressed in the Middlebury College Harassment/Discrimination Policy Statement found in the College Handbook .